alo-igi/threema-chat-archive2html/README.md

 If no parameters are given, the program searches for Threema files in the **folder where it sits**.

 ---
 ## ⚙️ Configuration

 The program uses **built-in default settings**, but you can customize them by providing your own **JSON configuration file**.

-You can download a sample config file from this repository (`threema_chat2html.config`).
+A sample configuration file is available in this repository (`threema_chat2html.config`).

-### Where the program looks for a configuration file
+### 📁 Where the program looks for the configuration file
 In the following order:

 1. The folder path provided on the command line